OlisaGeraldN/fish-prediction/README.md

 # fish-prediction

-## This model determines the specie of fish depending on certain characteristics
+## This model determines the specie of fish depending on certain characteristics.

-## It is a classification task
+## It is a classification task.